USE CODE: SWEETDEAL & SAVE 35%

 This is also where a high-quality topical analgesic can be a game-changer.
 The active ingredients of menthol and camphor create a cooling sensation that eases aches in the muscles and joints surrounding your surgical site.
 When combined with supportive cannabinoids, these formulas can be a valuable part of your daily comfort routine, helping you stay ahead of soreness as you heal.

-Adjust Your Plan as You Heal
+Listen to Your Body: Adjusting Your Plan as You Go

 Your recovery journey will change from one week to the next, and your pain management plan should change with it.
 What you need in the first few days after surgery will be very different from what you need a few weeks later.
 This is why active communication with your healthcare team is so important.
 Keep your doctor updated on your pain levels and how you’re feeling so they can make adjustments to your plan.